 Addressing Your Hearing Loss

 The first step is to visit us at Hearing Group for a hearing test.
 The honest advice of a professional will help you develop a plan for better hearing health.
 This may even include getting some kind of hearing assistance devices.

 The second step is to be clear and direct about your communication needs at your workplace.
-It might be useful to simply disclose to your employers and colleagues that you are experiencing hearing loss, as they may not know that you have a hearing issue.
-The more you communicate about your hearing needs, the better you will be at completing your work tasks.
+It might be useful to simply disclose to your employer and colleagues that you are experiencing hearing loss.
+They may not know that you have a hearing issue.
+The more you communicate about your hearing needs, the better equipped you will most likely be to complete your work.
 You may choose to simply explain that you hear out of one ear better than the other without going into details.
-You may also choose to explain that you have hearing loss and let people know your preferred communication methods.
+You may also choose to explain that you have hearing loss and let people know the best way to communicate with you.
 For example, you may request that people contact you via text message, instant message, or email rather than calling you on the phone.

 It may also be useful to explain that you are using a hearing assistance device if that is the case for you.
 Let people know they might not need to speak louder, but perhaps speaking more slowly and clearly would be helpful.
 The goal here is to prevent future misunderstandings, so the clearer you are about your needs, the better!